 - Child custody.
 There are a variety of options when it comes to child custody and visitation rights, but the court’s goal is to look out for the best interests of the child.
 Your attorney will support your wishes when it comes to custody and present your side to the court, if necessary.

-These factors can complicate even an uncontested, amicable divorce, and you should not discuss any of them with your ex without an attorney representing you.
+These factors can complicate even an uncontested, amicable divorce, and you should not discuss any of them with your ex without a divorce attorney representing you.

 Divorce is never easy, and as you go through this difficult time, you will want an advocate on your side who listens to you, respects your wishes, and has the legal experience to guide you through this complicated process.
-Family law attorney Stephen Bloomquest has represented both men and women in divorces in Midlothian, Richmond, and Chesterfield.
-When you need someone on your side, call Quest Law PLLC.
+Divorce attorney Stephen Bloomquest has represented both men and women in divorces in Midlothian, Richmond, and Chesterfield.
+When you need someone on your side, call Quest Law PLLC at 804-396-3329.